jakebian/string-reading-group/notes/week1/cft.md

 1. **The "C" in CFT**: Introduce conformal group and its action on (pseudo-)  Riemannian manifolds in general.
 2. **The "FT" in CFT**:  Introduce conformally invariant field theories.

-3. **CFTs in real life**:  Go through canonical examples of CFTs
+These are followed by three appendices

+**Appendix A: Hilbert space foliations, lattices & local operators** This appendix outlines how (I think) field theory Hilbert space should be understood in general.

+**Appendix B: Ads/CFT as an Operator-to-operator map** This appendix attempts to explain some results from the correspondence using only the tools introduced in these notes.

-    Since these notes are a part of a course following Polchinski's book, in light of the fact that we don't exactly follow Polchinski's (rather confusing) CFT chapter, we will conclude these notes with:
+**Appendix C: CFTs according to a friend**:   Since these notes are a part of a course following Polchinski's book, in light of the fact that we don't exactly follow Polchinski's (rather confusing) CFT chapter, this appendix tries to reconcile our notation with Joe's.

-**Appendix: CFTs according to a friend**: Summarize how Polchinski derives the same results that we derive here as well as picking out terminology mismatches that we may have introduced.
+These notes were covered in two talks, which is very a very likely cause for the excess amount of content in the appendices.

 # The "C" in CFT